Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ?
 Forms!frmMain!frmSubForm.Table!LastName

 Then you are wrong, it is not a Table Control, still, it is a Form control only.
-When you set the Source Object Property Value with a Table's name the system already added the category name to the object's name (Table.TableName or Query.QueryName) to identify what type of object is loaded into the sub-form control.
+When you set the Source Object Property Value with a Table's name, the system already adds the category name to the object's name (Table.TableName or Query.QueryName) to identify what type of object is loaded into the sub-form control.

 So the correct command is: